-Professor Maral Yessayan as been invited to be a plenary speaker at the Society of Dance History Scholars (SDHS) & Congress on Research in Dance (CORD) Joint Conference, "Decentering Dance Studies: Moving In New Global Orders."
+Professor Maral Yessayan was a plenary speaker at the Society of Dance History Scholars (SDHS) & Congress on Research in Dance (CORD) Joint Conference, "Decentering Dance Studies: Moving In New Global Orders."

 Professor Irene Kacandes has been elected Vice President of the German Studies Association.

 The Gender Research Institute at Dartmouth is running several events in April and May 2014.
 All talks are open to the public.

 April is Sexual Assault Awareness Month.
 See the website of the Center for Gender and Student Engagement for the full calendar of campus events.

 Thursday, April 17: Call Me Kuchu.
 A screening of an award-winning 2012 American documentary that explores the struggles of the LGBT community in Uganda, focusing in part on the 2011 murder of LGBT activist David Kato.
 6:00 PM, Filene Auditorium, Moore Building.